The Best Things To Do In Buenos Aires Argentina

 Puerto Madero waterfront with Puente de la Mujer bridge is the place to go to see the modern side of Buenos Aires

-A visit to Puerto Madero waterfront is a must if you want to see the sleek, modern side of Buenos Aires.
+If you want to see the sleek, modern side of Buenos Aires, the best thing to do is to go to Puerto Madero waterfront.
 This revitalized port area is now one of the trendiest spots in the city.
 It blends contemporary architecture with stunning river views.

 As you stroll along the boardwalk of Puerto Madero, you’ll pass upscale restaurants, cafés, and chic bars, perfect for grabbing a bite or a drink with a view.